OWASP/www-project-ai-security-and-privacy-guide/index.md

 In contrast, the [EU AI act](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52021PC0206&from=EN) does pose explicit application limitations, such as mass surveillance, predictive policing, and restrictions on high-risk purposes such as selecting people for jobs.
 In addition, there are regulations for specific domains that restrict the use of data, putting limits to some AI approaches (e.g. the medical domain).

 In an upcoming update, more will be discussed on the [US AI bill of rights](https://www.whitehouse.gov/ostp/ai-bill-of-rights/).

+# Project status
+This page is the current outcome of the project.
+The goal is to collect and present the state of the art on these topics through community collaboration.
+First in the form of this page, and later in other document forms.
+Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.

+The work in this guide will serve as input to the upcoming [ISO/IEC 27090 (AI security)](https://www.iso.org/standard/56581.html) and [27091 (AI privacy)](https://standardsdevelopment.bsigroup.com/projects/9022-07819#/section) standards, which will be done through membership of the ISO/IEC JTC 1/SC42 AHG4 group.